Transmembrane domain

-A transmembrane domain (TMD) is a membrane-spanning protein domain.
-TMDs generally adopt an alpha helix topological conformation, although some TMDs such as those in porins can adopt a different conformation.
+A transmembrane domain (TMD, TM domain) is a membrane-spanning protein domain.
+TMDs may consist of one or several alpha-helices or a transmembrane beta barrel.
 Because the interior of the lipid bilayer is hydrophobic, the amino acid residues in TMDs are often hydrophobic, although proteins such as membrane pumps and ion channels can contain polar residues.
-TMDs vary greatly in length, sequence, and hydrophobicity, adopting organelle-specific properties.
+TMDs vary greatly in size and hydrophobicity; they may adopt organelle-specific properties.

 Functions of transmembrane domains

 Transmembrane domains are known to perform a variety of functions.
 These include: